Skip to main content

 except APITimeoutError:

-# Handle case where the request takes too long
+# Handle the case where the request takes too long

 except APIError as e: